notarobot767/prod_docker_services_stack/README.md

 ## NGINX HTTP File Server
 The [Fancy Index module](https://www.nginx.com/resources/wiki/modules/fancy_index/) makes possible the generation of file listings, like the built-in autoindex module does, but adding a touch of style.
+This a better looking autoindex view with more features such as interactive sorting and listing file size in a human readable size.

 dir: [files](download)